-I'm sure you'd agree it's exciting to get a new phone, but most of us would rather wait for an upgrade than buy one beforehand.
+I'm sure you'd agree it's exciting to get a new phone, but most of us would rather wait for an upgrade than buying one beforehand.
 It's usually a lot cheaper, after all.

 Fortunately, figuring out when you're eligible for an upgrade and how to upgrade your phone is pretty straight forward no matter what cell phone carrier you have.

 Below, I have outlined exactly how to determine when to upgrade your phone based on your network provider and phone contract.
 Keep in mind, you may have to pay an upgrade fee.

 In This Guide

 Tips on Upgrading your Phone

 Before you search online or head to your nearest retail store, here are a few things you should know about upgrading your phone:

 - Phone update deals tend to vary by carrier; with some available right away and others coming later.

 - Phone updates/upgrades do not depend on your type of phone.
 Instead, they depend on your carrier and your contract.
 This means iPhone upgrades are no different from an Android phone or Windows phone upgrades.
 You'll have to call your carrier or look online for an iPhone upgrade, an Android phone upgrade, and a Windows phone upgrade.

 - Upgrade programs are separate from your cell phone wireless service plan.
 Each month, you'll receive a bill for your service plan and a separate one for your upgrade plan or monthly installment agreement.